CJBartel/perovskite-stability/README.md

 # perovskite-stability

-Repository associated with LINK used to predict the stability of perovskites given composition
+Repository associated with https://arxiv.org/abs/1801.07700 used to predict the stability of perovskites given composition

 ## Data files from manuscript